ksparsh2011/react-basics/README.md

 - class based component -old
 - Functional component - new(Basically nothing but js function that return some piece of jsx).

+# props

+- just similar to arguments in function.
+- usually used to dynamically use data in a component.

+# React says never use index as keys.

+# Named and Default export

+    -Default Export
+        export default newVar
+        import newVar from "..."
+        only one default export is allowed in one file.

+    -Named Export
+        export newVar
+        import {newVar} from "..."

+# React Hooks

+- Normally a JS function
+- useState() - state variable